T3kan0/auto_tutorial_impact_report_generator/README.md

 > $ source("dataCompile.R")

 Once the data is prepared and freuency is determined, the user must open the code ***pyttea.ipynb*** on **jupyter-notebook**.
 Run the entire code on "Run All", enter the FACULTY, TERM, CAMPUS and wait, a PDF report will be the output.
 In the example below, the report is for the faculty of LAW, for the first terms, i.e., SEM1 on the MAIN campus.
 The full document is available here https://github.com/T3kan0/auto_tutorial_impact_report_generator/blob/main/Faculty_Reports/A_STEP_IR_LAW_SEM1_MAIN_2019_2022.pdf
+Below are images showing a preview of the PDF reprt.
 <p align="center">
   <img align="center" width="300" height="500" src="https://github.com/T3kan0/auto_tutorial_impact_report_generator/blob/main/report_pg1.png">
 </p>